conectado/conectado-blog/content/temporaries-rabbit-hole.md

 Now I better tell you what's really going on here.

 ## What's going on

-Let's begin with the beginning.
+Let's start at the beginning.
 The reference manual defines temporaries as:

 > When using a value expression in most place expression contexts, a temporary unnamed memory location is created and initialized to that value.
 The expression evaluates to that location instead, except if promoted to a static.
 The drop scope of the temporary is usually the end of the enclosing statement.

 Okay, that definition is confusing, let's zoom in on the first part.